Modern Portfolio Theory: Efficient and Optimal Portfolios

 A portfolio consists of different securities or other assets selected for investment gains.
 However, a portfolio also has investment risks.
 The primary objective of portfolio theory or management is to maximize gains while reducing diversifiable risk.
 Diversifiable risk is so named because the risk can be reduced by diversifying assets.
 Systemic risk, on the other hand, cannot be reduced through diversification, since it is a risk that affects the entire economy and most investments.
 So even the most optimized portfolio will still be subject to systemic risk.

-Traditional portfolio management is a nonquantitative approach to balancing a portfolio with different assets, such as stocks and bonds, from different companies and different sectors as a way of reducing the overall risk of the portfolio.
+Traditional portfolio management is a nonquantitative approach to balancing a portfolio with different assets, such as stocks and bonds, from different companies and different sectors to reduce overall risk of the portfolio.
 The main objective is to select assets with little or negative correlation with each other, so that the overall diversifiable risk is reduced.

 Efficient Frontier